Właśnie zobaczyłem 3 procedury dotyczące korzystania z TPL, które wykonują tę samą pracę; oto kod:

 }

-Ja po prostu nie rozumiem, dlaczego MS daje 3 różne sposoby uruchamiania zadań w OC, ponieważ wszystkie działają tak samo: Task.Start()
+Ja po prostu nie rozumiem, dlaczego MS daje 3 różne sposoby uruchamiania zadań w OC, ponieważ wszystkie działają tak samo: Task.Start(), Task.Run()i Task.Factory.StartNew().

 Proszę, pomóż mi szczegółowo zrozumieć ich rzeczywiste użycie zgodnie ze scenariuszem wraz z przykładami.